EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.MAST.md

 ### VO.MAST.query_casjobs_recur

 Query MAST CasJobs service recursively for a box (requires casjobs.jar) Package: VO.MAST Description: Query the MAST CasJobs service recursively for a coordinates in a box (requires casjobs.jar).
-For non recursive query use
+For non recursive query use VO.MAST.query_casjobs.